-Preference will be given to musicians under 26 of age who have demonstrated both an interest and an ability in Blues and Roots music.
+Preference will be given to musicians under 30 of age who have demonstrated both an interest and ability in Blues and Roots music.
 Note, this is a preference only and musicians over 30 are encouraged to apply.

 Although preference also will be given to those students who reside on Hornby Island and in other BC communities, the scholarship is open to all aspiring Canadian musicians and is decided on merit and need.
 Anyone can and should apply.
-If you qualify and if this Blue Workshop is something you would really like to do, then be ready to go in January of any Blues Workshop year.
+If you qualify and if this Blue Workshop is something you would really like to do, then have your application ready to send in January of any Blues Workshop year.

 Scholarships and Bursaries of up to $1000 will be awarded on an annual basis and disbursed in payments towards class tuitions and travel subsidies.

 Scholarship applicants should provide a small sample (one song or three minutes of playing) of their musicianship on a separate disk or provide a link where their music can be heard.
-If you cannot provide a sample, please provide a reference from a professional musician.
+If you cannot provide a sample, please provide a written reference from a professional musician.